×

 Strong Alley

-Visit the heart of Knoxville's street art scene to watch artist Megan Lingerfelt transform the seasonal Downtown Knoxville mural from Winter to Spring (Thursday, March 30 and Friday, March 31, weather dependent).
+Visit the heart of Knoxville's street art scene to watch artist Megan Lingerfelt transform the seasonal Downtown Knoxville mural from Winter to Spring (Thursday, March 27 through Saturday, March 29, weather dependent).
 Strong Alley is one of the most photographed places in town thanks to creative muralists decorating it with new artwork each year, as well as reinventing old favorites.
 Located between Gay Street and Market Square, it's a great place to snap a pic!

 Strong Alley at Union Ave Venue Details >